Aliucord/documentation/theme-dev/README.md

 Only the links listed below are accepted for external resources.
 Other links will refuse to load.
 This is for security and privacy reasons.

-Note: Due to discord having their cdn require authentication, **using `cdn.discordapp.com` and `media.discordapp.net` links will no longer work.** This has broken older themes using these hosts.
+Note: Due to discord having their cdn require authentication, **using `cdn.discordapp.com` and `media.discordapp.net` links will no longer work.**
 * github.com
 * raw.githubusercontent.com
 * gitlab.com